rbisdorff/Digraph3/docSphinx/adtLectures.rst

 1. `General introduction to Algorithmic Decision Theory <_static/1-adtintro-2x2.pdf>`_

-   Historical notes and aknowledgments followed by the presentation of a conceptual framework of decision aiding processes: problem formulation, evaluation models and decision recommendations.
+   Historical notes and aknowledgments followed by the presentation of a conceptual framework of *decision aiding processes*: *problem formulation*, *evaluation models* and building *decision recommendations*.

 2. `Who wins the election ?
 Choosing from multiple opinions <_static/2-voting-2x2.pdf>`_

-   On majority decitatorship in uninominal elections and other difficulties with simple voting rules.
-How to aggregate voter's preferences ?
+   On *majority decitatorship* in uninominal elections and other difficulties with simple voting rules.
+How to aggregate voter's preferences?
 Voting and complexity issues.

 3. `On social consensus rankings <_static/3-ranking-2x2.pdf>`_

    On ranking from different opinions.
-Typology of ranking rules.
+A typology of ranking rules.

 4. `Evaluation models for measuring and aggregating performances <_static/4-grading-2x2.pdf>`_

    Grading students.
 Rules for aggregating grades.
-How to aggregate ordinal grades ?
+How to aggregate ordinal grades?

 5. `Solving social compromise decision problems with CBA <_static/5-CBA-2x2.pdf>`_

-   Critical perspective on the Cost-Benefit Analysis (CBA) decision approach, its Principles and applications in public transport problems.
+   Critical perspective on the *Cost-Benefit Analysis* (CBA) decision approach, its principles and applications in public transport problems.

-6. `Chooing with multiple commensurable criteria: the Multiple Attribute Value Theory <_static/6-mavt-2x2.pdf>`_
+6. `Choosing with multiple commensurable criteria: the Multiple Attribute Value Theory <_static/6-mavt-2x2.pdf>`_

-   Choosing a best office site.
-Measuring the performances of the potential alternatives.
-Aggregating costs and benefits.
-Theoretical foundations of MAVT.
+   Measuring the performances of potential decision alternatives.
+Comparing costs and benefits.
+Theoretical foundations of MAVT and critical perspective.

 7. `Best multiple criteria compromise choice: The Rubis outranking approach <_static/7a-outranking-2x2.pdf>`_

    Comparing alternatives with potentially conflicting criteria.
-Theoretical foundation of the outranking approach.
-The Rubis best-choice recommender system.
+Theoretical foundation of the *outranking* approach.
+The *Rubis* best-choice recommender system.

 8. `Generating random outranking digraphs <_static/8-randPerfTabs-2x2.pdf>`_

    Random performance generators.
 Random performance tableaux.
 Special random tableaux: random Cost-Benefit, random 3 objectives or random academic performance tableaux.

-9. `On quantiles rating with multiple incommensurable criteria <_static/9-quantilesSortingRating-2x2.pdf>`_
+9. `On rating with multiple incommensurable criteria <_static/9-quantilesSortingRating-2x2.pdf>`_

-   How to rate with multiple incommensurable criteria.
-On sorting with relative quantiles.
-Absolute rating with quantile norms.
+   How to rate with multiple incommensurable criteria?
+On *rating-by-sorting* with relative quantiles.
+Absolute *rating-by-ranking* with learned quantile norms.

 10. `On ranking from bipolar-valued pairwise outranking situations <_static/10-rankingOutrankings-2x2.pdf>`_

-    Ranking with outranking digraphs.
-Ranking-by-scoring rules.
-Ranking-by-choosing rules.
+    Ranking with outranking digraphs. *Ranking-by-scoring* and *ranking-by-choosing* rules.

 11. `On ranking by first and last choosing <_static/11-rankingByChoosing-2x2.pdf>`_

-    Ranking-by-choosing from an outranking relation.
     Useful properties of the Rubis best-choice procedure.
 A ranking-by-choosing algorithm.

 12. `Ranking big multiple incommensurable criteria performance tableaux <_static/12-bigPerfTabRanking-2x2.pdf>`_

     Pre-ranking a q-tiled performance tableau.
-On sparse outranking digraphs.
+On *sparse* outranking digraphs.
 HPC-ranking a big performance tableau.

 |location_link3|